 One word of caution is the outsoles of trail shoes are often made of a softer rubber than road shoes and can wear down more quickly on unforgiving pavement — especially if you have an uneven stride or drags on the ground.

 What trail running shoes should I use to run in mud?

 If you’ll hit an occasional short patch of mud on your run, wear whatever trail shoes you want.
-If mud will be a regular feature on a particular run, try to pick a pair of trail shoes with at least moderate lugs that 4-6mm, such as those of the Salomon Speedcross 6 or Hoka Speedgoat 5.
+If mud is a regular feature on a particular run, try to pick a pair of trail shoes with at least moderate lugs that are 4- to 6-millimeters tall, such as those of the Salomon Speedcross 6 or Hoka Speedgoat 5.

 What’s the most cushioned trail running shoe?